hairchair/OS

 A working salon is chaotic, high-motion, multi-actor, and physically intimate.
 Most cobotics frameworks fail here on day one.
 We build for it directly.

 • Advanced HRI for chaotic workspaces.
-Multi-client, multi-stylist environments with overlapping physical activity — certified force tolerance and a layered Biometric Reflex Protocol.
+Multi-client, multi-stylist environments with overlapping physical activity — designed-to force-limit thresholds and a layered Biometric Reflex Protocol.

 • Vision calibrated for textured hair.
 Most computer-vision pipelines silently underperform on coily and non-standardized hair.
 Ours is trained on it from the first dataset.